elchinovzla/sMoneyTracker/README.md

 ## Run the application

-run the script ./startAngular.sh (front end) run the script ./startNode.sh (back end-please use a different terminal's tab)
+run the script ./startAngular.sh (front end)

+P.S.
+In order to run the back-end code please clone the project https://github.com/elchinovzla/sMoneyTracker_backend